kittinunf/fuel/README.md

 ### Coroutines Support

 Coroutines module provides extension functions to wrap a response inside a coroutine and handle its result.
-The coroutines-based API provides equivalent methods to the standard API (e.g: `responseString()` in coroutines is `awaitString()`).
+The coroutines-based API provides equivalent methods to the standard API (e.g: `awaitStringResponse()` in coroutines is `awaitString()`).

 ```kotlin
 runBlocking {